 Liuwa hosts the second largest wildebeest migration in Africa and also supports globally important bird populations.

-The park has a large population of hyaena, with an estimated 230 monitored hyaenas in the park and a population of over 500 in the broader landscape.
+The park has a large population of hyaena, with an estimated population of over 500 individuals in the broader Liuwa landscape.
 In the absence of a significant lion population, the hyaena rapidly ascended to the position of apex predator in the park.
 Other predator species include cheetah, and lions.
 Interestingly, there is no confirmed record of leopard occurring in the park even though they are the most adaptable and versatile of all predators.
 We hope one day to catch and record a glimpse of the elusive dappled coat in one of the park’s many woodlands.

 Many species of antelope are flourishing in the park, including wildebeest, zebra, red lechwe and tsessebe.

 The park’s extraordinarily diverse birdlife includes many rare and migratory species, including globally important populations of storks, cranes and other water birds.
 The arrival of the annual floods marks the arrival of a wealth of water birds, and the vulnerable crowned crane and wattled crane are abundant, sometimes forming flocks numbering several hundred.

 Grassland species include Eastern clapper lark and pink billed lark, with both these subspecies considered to be endemic to Liuwa.

 Some species thought to be extinct in the park started to make an appearance in 2008, including a breeding pack of wild dog, a herd of roan antelope and several elephant bulls from a park more than 300 km away – a sign of a recovering ecosystem.

 The lion population of Liuwa, once reduced to one lioness, is slowly growing as a result of reintroductions and the birth of cubs.

 Threatened water birds include the vulnerable slaty egret and the whiskered tern, for which Liuwa provides the only breeding area in Zambia.